 - Play a footstep sound each time a foot touches the ground during a walk cycle.

 - Hit a golf ball when your swing passes a certain point.

-You could script these things using coroutines or other timers, but using Animancer Events or Unity's inbuilt Animation Events allows you to preview the animation while configuring events so you can easily configure the exact timing you want.
+You could script these things using coroutines or other timers, but using Unity's inbuilt Animation Events or Animancer's custom event system allows you to preview the animation while configuring events so you can easily configure the exact timing you want.
 The following table summarises the differences between the two event systems.

 |Animation Events||Animancer Events|